stackbit-projects/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 ![2019 art piece](/images/p/neopixel-original.gif)

 I was disappointed.
 I had missed some key things:
-1. The PIR sensor only worked once.
-I gave up trying to get it working so I just made it work on a basic color loop.
+1. **The interaction was inconsistently.** I gave up trying to get the PIR sensor working so I just made it work on a basic color loop.
-2. The wood was unfinished, no coating, just plywood.
+2. **The wood was unfinished.** No coating, just plywood.
-3. The sculpture had 5 embedded LEDs, but the wiring only worked with 2.
+3. **40% of my LEDs didn't work!** The sculpture had 5 embedded LED rings, but my poor soldering only enabled 2.
-4. The power draw of the LEDs was too high and the wires were too thin to carry the power.
+4. **The power draw of the LEDs was too high.** My wires which were too thin to carry the power.
-5. My soldering was terrible, I didn't test the product before, so an entire chain of lights was unresponsive.
+5. **My soldering was terrible.** The entire thing was haphazardly constructed, so when an entire chain of lights was unresponsive, I couldn't easily fix it without tearing out all the wiring.

 I worked 10 hours the day before it was due, and the last minute effort to get it working left me with sad results.
-I just kept it as a todo item.
-One day I would finish it and bring it glory.
+I just left this as a bucket list item: One day I would finish it and bring it glory.

 *fast-forward -> 2020 pandemic happens, time to finish this...*

 <h3>Cleaning up my wood work</h3>

 I had successfully moved this sculpture from my college dorm in Maryland to my house in Seattle.
-To get started I ripped off all the old neopixels and the wires.
+To get started I ripped off all the old NeoPixels and the wires.

 ![stripped clean](/images/p/np-1.jpeg)